untangled-web/sql-datomic/README.md

 In addition to the usual data types expected in a database (e.g., string, ints, floats, booleans), Datomic also supports some interesting additional data types.
-To better support them at the SQL prompt, the following Tagged Literals are supported:
+To better support them at the SQL prompt, the following are supported (most with Tagged Literals):

 - UUID: `#uuid "5760745a-5bb5-4768-96f7-0f8aeb1a84f0"`
 - URI: `#uri "http://slashdot.org/"`